 If you are a new blogger or would like a more comprehensive look at affiliate programs, you may be interested in this post: 10 Affiliate & Ad Network Programs That Accept New Bloggers

-Want to see a more recent blog income report?
-Check out: How I Made $4549.17 Blogging In December 2018
+Want to see another blog income report?
+Check out: How I Made $4549.17 Blogging In December

 That’s it.
 That’s my income report.